abhinavprakash199/-Device-Characterization-Lab/README.md

 ![image](https://user-images.githubusercontent.com/120498080/214087418-829ade53-94a3-4ecf-a530-abc91ef531b1.png)

 #### Obsevation
-- By using triax cable we found that resistance increases and accuracy decreases
+- By using triax cable we found that resistance increases and accuracy decreases.

 ## <h1 id="header-3_5">Solving error of week1</h1>